Thousands of flights canceled, delayed at start of workweek

-A winter storm moving into the mid-Atlantic combined with the pandemic to continue frustrating air travelers whose return flights home from the holidays were canceled or delayed in the first few days of the new year.
+A winter storm hitting the mid-Atlantic combined with the pandemic to further frustrate air travelers whose return flights home from the holidays were canceled or delayed in the first few days of the new year.

-More than 1,900 U.S. flights and more than 3,300 worldwide were grounded as of early Monday, according to tracking service FlightAware.
+More than 2,600 U.S. flights and more than 4,100 worldwide were grounded as of midday Monday, according to tracking service FlightAware.
+Another 8,500 flights were delayed, including 3,100 in the U.S.

-That follows Sunday’s cancellations of more than 2,700 U.S. flights, and more than 4,400 worldwide.
-And on Saturday there were also more than 2,700 U.S. flights cancelled and more than 4,700 worldwide.
+Travelers could take hope from an improving weather forecast.
+Airlines canceled fewer than 300 U.S. flights scheduled for Tuesday.

-A winter storm is expected to bring as much as 10 inches (25 centimeters) of snow for the District of Columbia, northern Virginia and central Maryland through Monday afternoon.
+First, however, they had to contend with a winter storm was expected to bring as much as 10 inches (25 centimeters) of snow for the District of Columbia, northern Virginia and central Maryland through Monday afternoon.

-The cancellations, coupled with more than 5,000 flight delays on Monday, just add to the despair felt over the weekend by holidays travelers trying to get home.
+The cancellations and delays just added to the despair felt over the weekend by holidays travelers trying to get home.

 “It was absolute mayhem,” said Natasha Enos, who spent a sleepless Saturday night and Sunday morning at Denver International Airport during what was supposed to be a short layover on a cross-country trip from Washington to San Francisco.

-Saturday’s single-day U.S. toll of grounded flights was the highest since just before Christmas, when airlines began blaming staffing shortages on increasing COVID-19 infections among crews.

-A winter storm that hit the Midwest on Saturday made Chicago the worst place in the country for travelers throughout the weekend.
-About a quarter of all flights at O’Hare Airport were canceled Sunday.

-Denver’s airport also faced significant disruptions.
-Enos, who was flying on Frontier Airlines, didn’t learn that her connecting flight home to California was canceled until she had already landed in Denver.
-Then it was a rush to find alternative flights and navigate through baggage claims packed with stranded and confused travelers, amid concerns about the spread of the highly transmissible omicron variant of COVID-19.
+Enos, who was booked on Frontier Airlines, didn’t learn that her connecting flight home to California was canceled until she had already landed in Denver.
+She rushed to find alternative flights and navigate through a baggage-claim area that was choked with other stranded and confused travelers at the height of new wave of COVID-19 infections.

 “It was a lot of people in a very small space and not everybody was masking,” said the 28-year-old financial analyst.
 “There were a lot of exhausted kids and some families were so stressed out.”